 - The default IP address is set to DHCP and if no DHCP-Server is active you have to configure the ip-address via SADP-tool.
 The port number is 8000.
-The default user name is admin, and the password has to be configured at the first log in. - For accessing the network camera from different subnets, please set the gateway for the network camera after you logged in.
+The default user name is admin, and password is admin.
+And you are highly recommended change the initial password after your first login. - For accessing the network camera from different subnets, please set the gateway for the network camera after you logged in.
 For detailed information, please refer to Section 6.3.1 Configuring TCP/IP Settings.